fediverse-devnet/feditest/docs/plan/index.md

 In the longer term, the test suite should cover all aspects that need testing to ensure interoperability between the Fediverse apps used in the Fediverse today, and future ones as they are being developed.
-Ultimately, the best judge of whether interoperability between two apps is satisfactory is the user and their expectations.
+Ultimately, the best judge of whether interoperability between two apps is satisfactory is the user and their interop expectations.

 We initially focus on:

-* ActivityPub server-to-server interoperability for commonly implemented activities and object types (list is tbd)
+* ActivityPub server-to-server interoperability for commonly implemented activities and object types (list is tbd);

-* Use of `@user@host` identifiers
+* Use of `@user@host` identifiers;

-* Use of Webfinger to resolve identifiers into ActivityPub actor documents
+* Use of Webfinger to resolve identifiers into ActivityPub actor documents;

-* Use of HTTP signatures to to authenticate senders
+* Use of HTTP signatures to authenticate senders;

 * Behavior of receiving apps consistent with the intent of the sending app (e.g. does the app indeed delete a note, or block a user, if requested; list tbd).

-We may add support later for:
+As more implementations become available, we may add support later for:

-* ActivityPub client-to-server interoperability, as there are currently few implementations.
+* ActivityPub client-to-server interoperability.

 ## Technical approach